 Logic helpers are available for binding property values using the boolean AND, NOT, and OR operators, as well as for mapping numbers and numerical ranges.
 In addition, you can synchronize the property values of two components bi-directionally.

 Logic helpers are invisible components that you can use in connection with controls, such as a Slider or Check Box.
-To use a logic helper, drag-and-drop it from Library > Components > Qt Quick Studio Logic Helper to Navigator.
-If you cannot find the logic helpers in Library, you need to add the Qt Quick Studio Logic Helper module to your project, as described in Adding and Removing Modules.
+To use a logic helper, drag-and-drop it from Components > Qt Quick Studio Logic Helper to Navigator.
+If you cannot find the logic helpers in Components, you need to add the Qt Quick Studio Logic Helper module to your project, as described in Adding and Removing Modules.